-If you’ve been involved in fleet management over the past decade, you’ve probably heard the term telematics.
-But unless you're working directly with the technology, it’s easy to miss exactly what it involves - and how it can support safer, more efficient operations.
+If you’ve been involved in fleet management, you’ve probably heard the term telematics.
+However, unless you're working directly with the technology, it’s easy to miss exactly what it involves - and how it can support safer, more efficient operations.

-Telematics is actually a multi-disciplinary field.
-It combines telecommunications, transport, road safety, engineering, and computer science.
-This means that it has the potential to solve many fleet management and transportation challenges.
+Telematics combines telecommunications, transport, road safety, engineering, and computer science and has the potential to solve many fleet management and transportation challenges.
+Rather than relying on assumptions or manual tracking, telematics helps organisations build a clearer picture of fleet performance and safety.

 In practice, this means collecting and using real-time data to answer questions like: